curry-packages/cpm/Implementation.md

-Some details about CPM's Implementation
+Some details about CPM's implementation
 ========================================

 Information about CPM's local storage structure (i.e., on the client side)